 There’s no doubt decades of illnesses and injuries have taken a toll on Burt — and it’s only getting worse.
 "Burt has health problems on so many fronts and they’re slowly eating away at him," a friend revealed to Closer.

-Now, two years later, Burt has stepped out again looking noticeably unrecognizable at age 81.
-Throughout the rare public appearance for the Dog Years premiere in NYC on Saturday, April 22, the actor was noticeably having difficulty walking and relied on his cane most of the time.
+Now, two years later, Burt stepped out again looking noticeably unrecognizable at age 81.
+Throughout the rare public appearance for the Dog Years premiere in NYC in April 2017, the actor was noticeably having difficulty walking and relied on his cane most of the time.